skills/code-with-codespaces/.github/steps/2-custom-image.md

 ### ⌨️ Activity: Customize the codespace

-1. Switch back to the VS Code Codespace.
+1. Ensure you are in the VS Code Codespace.

 1. Use the VS Code file explorer to create the below file.